 MAS - Monetary Authority of Singapore

 The Singapore Monetary Authority (MAS) is the central bank of the state.
-It also has a duty to regulate the financial sector.
+It also has to regulate the financial sector.
 MAS's duties include the conducting of monetary policy and the supervision of financial institutions.
 It also has policies for financing terrorism and preventing money laundering.
 MAS imposes large fines on financial institutions that do not comply with AML policies.

 AML Regulator of Australia